hmslima/sambahsacompletegrammar/sambahsa.md

 NEGATION
 ========

-To answer a question in a negative form, you can simply say “no”.
+In order to answer a question in a negative way, you can simply say “no”.

 To create a negative verb, it’s enough to put the “ne” before the verb.